Luis-Licea/luisliceatorres.com/content/posts/2025-10-29-midnight-madness.md

 Whenever you compete for the first time, you do not need to have a [World Swing Dance Council] competitor ID.
 You will be given one after you compete.

 Read the [driving instructions] so that you do not need to pay for parking.
+The short of it is, do not use toll lanes, use the two right-hand "Ticket Only" lanes to get a ticket, get the ticket from the machine, get the ticket validated at the hotel, and use the "Cash Only" exit when yo u go through the exit gate.

 [Midnight Madness]: https://www.midnightmadnesswcs.com/home
 [Hyatt Regency DFW International Airport]: